 Katarokwi Union of Tenants calls for resignation of BIA executive director amidst controversial letter

-The Katarokwi Union of Tenants (KUT) is calling for the resignation of the Downtown Kingston Business Improvement Area's executive director after a letter circulated earlier in th emontfh
+The Katarokwi Union of Tenants (KUT) is calling for the resignation of the Downtown Kingston Business Improvement Area's executive director after a letter circulated earlier this month.

 Ivan Stoiljkovic, General Secretary of KUT, says the BIA's letter addressing homelessness downtown is consistent with the municipal government's approach.